Skip to Main Content

 Our recommendation:

-Meat Thermometer: Turkey can be a high-stress cook, so a meat thermometer, especially a wireless meat thermometer, is a must-have.
-Invest in a good quality one, like the MEATER, so that you can monitor the internal temperature of your bird from the comfort of your couch.
+• Meat Thermometer: Cooking turkey can be stressful.
+A meat thermometer, especially a wireless one, is essential.
+Buy a good quality thermometer, like the MEATER.
+This way, you can check the internal temperature of your bird while relaxing on your couch.

-Seasonings & Brine: While you can always do a basic salt and pepper seasoning for your bird, brine and additional spices will make your turkey epic and full of delicious flavor.
-Take a look at our guide for how to brine a turkey for smoking for the best tips and tricks.
+• Seasonings and Brine: You can use basic salt and pepper to season your turkey.
+However, brine and extra spices will make it taste amazing and full of flavor.
+Look at our smoked turkey brine guide for the best tips and tricks.

-BBQ Tools: Make sure to get your BBQ tools like your basting brush, a big spatula, and more before the big day.
+• BBQ Tools: Get your BBQ tools, like your basting brush, a large stainless steel spatula, and more

 How To Choose a Turkey